aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/technical-articles/comparison-migration/_index.md

 ## **Migrating Excel Files**

 Migrating Excel files involves converting them from one format to another or updating them to a newer version.
-Aspose.Cells for C++ simplifies this process.
+Aspose.Cells for C++ simplifies the process.

 1. Load the Excel file using the [Workbook](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/) class.
 2. Use the [Save](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/save/) method to save the file in the desired format.